Shoes01/gameattempt2/ROADMAP.md

 The factory will create a projectile Entity with the following:
   - name, char, color
   - projectile component: speed, damage
-    - path and friendly are set after the fact (entity needs a faction component!)
+    - path and moves_with_player are set after the fact (entity needs a faction component!)
   - location component: the first tile on the path
   - ai component: simply moves to a new tile